Wimmics/HOWTO_Virtuoso-Docker/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-The goal of this project is to centralize the technical knowledge obtained on the hosting of an Openlink Virtuoso server, using a docker image.
+The goal of this repository is to centralize the technical knowledge obtained on the hosting of an Openlink Virtuoso server, using a docker image.
 The information given comes from the experience of five different projects of the WIMMICS team.
 Each project had a different use case.
-This project aims to cover the functionalities that were common to most of the five projects, for future reference.
+This repository aims to cover the functionalities that were common to most of the five projects, for future reference.

 ## Basic